 The above scenario rewards the founder(s) of the company with the worth of the company as determined by the free market.

 Should the government match the best offer for the company?
 No because it would be too hard to discourage dishonest bids in order to soak the government.

 Part 2: Constructing the playing field.

-The federal government should do its job to construct and level the economic playing field.
-The playing field should be constructed so that it is pro‑people rather than pro‑money.
+The federal government should do its job to construct a level economic playing field.
+The playing field should be constructed so that it is pro-people rather than pro-money.

 The following should be implemented for all employees, regardless of where they work:

 1) Elimination of most mandatory overtime, including that for salaried workers.
 Overtime would be paid to salaried workers past 40 hours.
 The work hours might be averaged over a month or two for salaried workers.